History of New Mexico: Federalist stage

-Centralist stage and collapse
+Centralist Republic and Río Arriba Rebellion

 The federalist and liberal atmosphere that pervaded Mexican thought since independence fell apart in the mid-1830s.
 Across the political spectrum there was the perception that the previous system had failed and needed readjustment.
 This led to the dissolution of the 1824 constitution and the drafting of a new one based on centralist lines.
 As Mexico drifted farther and farther toward despotism, the national project began to fail and the nation fell into a crisis.

 Along the frontier, formerly autonomous societies reacted aggressively to a newly assertive central government.
 The most independent province, Texas, declared its independence in 1835, triggering the sequence of events that led directly to Mexico's collapse.
-The Revolt of 1837 in New Mexico itself overthrew and executed the centrally appointed governor and demanded increased regional authority.
+The Rio Arriba Rebellion of 1837 in New Mexico itself overthrew and executed the centrally appointed governor and demanded increased regional authority.
 This revolt was defeated within New Mexican society itself by Manuel Armijo.

-This was motivated not by nationalist sentiment but by the class antagonism within New Mexican society.
-When central rule was reestablished, it was done so on Armijo's lines (he became governor) and he ruled the province with even greater autonomy than any other time during the Mexican period.
+Governor Albino Pérez had arrived from central Mexico in 1835 during the time of the Centralist Republic, which sought to turn all subdivisions of New Mexico into departments governed from Mexico City rather than the local people in the aftermath of a worldwide economci crash and depression.
+The Pérez administration was opposed by the people and especially by the inhabitants of the northern part of the territory, who resented the "outsider" forced upon them by President Santa Anna.
+Their dissatisfaction was exacerbated when, following Santa Anna's defeat in Texas, the Mexican government drafted a constitution that tightened administration and tax-collection and imposed property qualifications on political participation.
+New Mexicans assumed that Pérez would attempt to levy the taxes and completely restructure the regional political system in accordance with the new constitution.

+Other grievances included Pérez's reinstatement of Francisco Sarracino, a former governor who had been suspended for fraud from his position as subcomisario (a customs official); Pérez's appointment of a civil servant named Ramón Abreu as prefect when others thought they were better candidates; Pérez's failure to rein in customs officials who defrauded American traders on the Santa Fe Trail, some of whom lived in Taos in Northern New Mexico; and the inadequate food and bad conditions endured by men forced to serve in the militia against the Navajo and Apache.
+Some may also have resented his adultery (he openly had a relationship with his housekeeper, his wife being in Mexico City) and his wealth and luxurious possessions, as most New Mexicans were poor.